 But this is just one factor, and there are several other factors to consider to decide whether you want to use videos in your emails or not.

-Here, we'll discuss all the pros and cons of using video email marketing to help you decide if it'll benefit your brand or not.
+Here, we'll discuss the pros and cons of using video email marketing to help you decide whether it'll benefit your brand.

 Table of contents